realm/realm-android-user-store/README.md

 This library only works together with Realm Java.
 Please see the [detailed instructions in our docs](https://realm.io/docs/java/#installation) to add Realm to your project.

-To add the adapters to your project, add the following to you app's dependencies:
+To add the this library to your project, add the following to you app's dependencies:

 ```
 repositories {